Asymptotics for graphically divergent series: dense digraphs and 2-SAT formulae: Generating functions and enumeration

 \end{proposition} \begin{proof} Consider the family of all digraphs with a distinguished subset of purely source-like, purely sink-like and isolated components.
 Let each purely source-like component be marked with \( \hat{u} \), each purely sink-like component be marked with \( \hat{v} \) and each isolated component be marked with either \( \hat{u} \), \( \hat{v} \) or \( \hat{y} \).
 If, additionally, \( t \) marks the total number of connected components, then the Graphic GF of such digraphs is \( \widehat{\D}(z; 1+\hat{u}, 1+\hat{v}, 1+\hat{u}+\hat{v}+\hat{y}, t) \).

 The constructed family can be decomposed into the labeled product of the class of isolated components marked by \( \hat{y} \) and another digraph family.
 The latter, in its turn, is the arrow product of the following three digraph families: the class of source-like components marked by \( \hat{u} \) (some of which may be isolated), the class of arbitrary digraphs, and the class of sink-like components marked by \( \hat{v} \) (again, some of them may be isolated).
-At~\cref{fig:sink:source:decomposition}, we represent the structure of a digraph from the family, adhering the following color rule: components marked with \( \hat{u} \), \( \hat{v} \) and \( \hat{y} \) are red, violet and green, respectively, while non-distinguished components are blue.
+For example, \cref{fig:sink:source:decomposition} shows the following components of a digraph from the family, from left to right: the one marked with \( \hat{u} \) (violet), the non-distinguished one (blue), the one marked with \( \hat{v} \) (green), and the one marked with \( \hat{y} \) (orange).
 Note that each component is marked by \( t \) as well.

 The above decomposition can be turned into a functional equation with several intermediate conversions between Exponential and Graphic GFs:

 where \( \widehat \D(z;t) = \widehat \D(z; 1, 1, 1, t) \), is the Graphic GF for digraphs with marking variable \( t \) for the total number of strongly connected components.
 The above equation can be solved by putting \( \hat{u} = u-1 \), \( \hat{v} = v-1 \), \( \hat{y} = y - u - v + 1 \) and substituting \( \widehat \D(z;t) \) from~\cref{corollary: GGF of digraphs marking components}, which completes the proof. \end{proof}